Coherence of statistics 2023 to 2024

 ONS plans to publish a user guide on international trade data and related asymmetries.
 This guide aims to bring together information on trade asymmetries and signpost to available resources to help users to easily access the information they need.

-The Welsh Government plans to consider how the sampling of the Trade Survey for Wales could be more coherent with other devolved government trade surveys.
-The Welsh Government are working with the NISRA and Scottish Government on this.
+Welsh Government plans to consider how the sampling of the Trade Survey for Wales could be more coherent with other devolved administration trade surveys.
+Welsh Government are working with the Northern Ireland Statistics and Research Agency (NISRA) and Scottish Government on this.

 Further information